 The Baths is a beach area on the island of Virgin Gorda that you can take luxury yachts to that formed with the erosion of granite over millions of years that caused boulders to create beautiful, natural tidal pools, tunnels, arches, and scenic grottoes that are open to the sea.
 The area is a national park and a major tourist attraction.

 Every island in the British Virgin Islands is surrounded by coral reefs making the BVI the perfect place to experience sea life.

 The best time to visit the British Virgin Islands varies.
 The area's busiest time of year is the winter but September to November can be a great time to visit to avoid the busier season and make the most of lower prices.

 Hurricane season is from June to November which is certainly not ideal for sailors.
 Keen sailors should visit the British Virgin Islands in March when the BVI Spring Regatta is held annually.

 Divers should also plan their trip for Winter or Spring when underwater visibility levels are the best as the summer is terrible for visibility levels.

-When booking with Click&Boat, take advantage of our internal messaging system which allows you to send messages directly to boat owners to talk about itineraries, prices, extras, and ask any questions you may have.
+When booking with Click&Boat, take advantage of our internal messaging system which allows you to send messages directly to boat owners to talk about itineraries, prices, and extras, and ask any questions you may have.
 You can also use our expert sailing advisors, ready on deck to help you plan your time on board.

 So, are you coming on board?